RedHatSatellite/satellite-performance-tuning/docs/system-requirements.rst

 Instructions for use:

-1. Determine the profile you wish to use
+1. Determine the profile you wish to use.
 2. Run `satellite-installer --tuning large`.
 This will apply to the chosen tuning profile.
-3. The Ruby app server will need to be tuned directly via the Puma Tuning section: :ref:`puma-tunings`.
+3. The Ruby app server will need to be tuned directly via Puma Tunings section.
-4. Resume operations
+4. Resume operations.

-NOTE:

-1.The specific tuning settings for each profile can be viewed in the configuration files contained in `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes`
+The specific tuning settings for each profile can be viewed in the configuration files contained in `/usr/share/foreman-installer/config/foreman.hiera/tuning/sizes`